SU_A_08

 [r] Yes, very good.

-[i] If you want to buy meat, where do you buy it?
+[i] When you want to buy meat, where do you buy it?

-[r] At an Arab butcher’s shop that has Halal meat.
+[r] At an Arab butcher’s shop that sells Halal meat.

 [i] Does that butcher live in your village?

 [r] No, there is no Arab butcher’s shop in our village.
-There are no Arab shops, not even Arabic bakeries, nothing like that.
-All Belgian shops.
-When we want something, we come to Antwerp to buy Halal meat and Halal food.
+There are no Arab shops, not even an Arab bakery, nothing like that.
+All the shops are Belgian.
+When we want something, we go to Antwerp to buy Halal meat and Halal food.

 [i] What is the name of the village where you live?